-The Heavy Table is a daily Twin Cities-based magazine passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.
+The Heavy Table IS a READER-SUPPORTED daily Twin Cities-based magazine AND NEWSLETTER passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.

 James Norton | firstname.lastname@example.org